Do I Need a HIMS Neuropsychological Evaluation or Just the CogScreen?

 - 2 min read

 If the FAA has flagged your medical certificate for psychological testing, you might be wondering whether you’re facing a full HIMS neuropsychological evaluation or just the CogScreen-AE Pro.
-These two terms are often used interchangeably, but they’re not the same—and knowing which path you're on can save you time, money, and frustration.
+These two terms are often used interchangeably, but they’re not the same.
+Knowing which path you're on can save you time, money, and frustration.

 The CogScreen is a computerized test of attention, memory, psychomotor speed, and executive function.
 It’s often required if you’ve: